YolandaCooper2505626/sol./README.md

 Updated styling and themes - 390
 Fixed typo in documentation - v9.9.5
-Optimized algorithm for better efficiency - build 765
+Optimized algorithm for better efficiency - build 765 Added new feature for better user experience - 717